emn178/hi-base64/README.md

 base64.decode.bytes('VGhpcyBpcyB0ZXN0Lg==');
 // [84, 104, 105, 115, 32, 105, 115, 32, 116, 101, 115, 116, 46]
 ```

+## Notice
+In node.js, hi-base64 uses Buffer to encode / decode.
+It will not throw an exception when decoding a non-UTF8 base64 string as UTF-8 string.
+In browsers, hi-base64 will throw an exception in this case.

 ## Benchmark
 [Encode ASCII](http://jsperf.com/base64-encode-ascii/3)